italia/publiccode-issueopener/README.md

 accordingly.

-This aids in maintaining the high quality of software catalog metadata, and eventually ensures smooth public code sharing and reuse across different agencies.
+This aids in maintaining the high quality of software catalog metadata, and eventually ensures smooth public code sharing and reuse across different administrations.

 ## 🚀 Features